seldon1000/NextPass/README.md

 # NextPass
 NextPass is an Android client for Passwords (https://git.mdns.eu/nextcloud/passwords), a simple yet feature-rich password manager for Nextcloud.
+It's still in development and will receive further updates.

 # Build and run